bee-software/pic-bois/readme.md

 #setup
 - fab setup

-#to run lint & tests
+#to run lint & feature tests
 - fab

+#to run js tests
+- fab karma:start : once to start karma
+- fab karme:run : to run the tests

-# to start the server
+# to run the server
 - fab start